daattali/beautiful-jekyll/README.md

 social-share | If you don't want to show buttons to share a blog post on social media, use `social-share: false` (this feature is turned on by default). use-site-title | If you want to use the site title rather than page title as HTML document title (ie. browser tab title), use `use-site-title: true`.
 When set, the document title will take the format `Site Title - Site Description` (eg. `My website - A virtual proof that name is awesome!`).
 By default, it will use `Page Title` if it exists, or `Site Title` otherwise. language    | HTML language code to be set on &lt;html&gt; element (see [W3Schools website](https://www.w3schools.com/tags/ref_language_codes.asp) for more info on this topic).
 Language can also be set site-wide in `_config.yml`. layout      | What type of page this is (default is `post` for blog posts and `page` for other pages.
 You can use `minimal` if you don't want a header and footer).
-One of your pages should have `home` layout to show all the blog posts, this page must be named `index.html`. js          | List of local JavaScript files to include in the page (eg. `/js/mypage.js`) ext-js      | List of external JavaScript files to include in the page (eg. `//cdnjs.cloudflare.com/ajax/libs/underscore.js/1.8.2/underscore-min.js`).
+The `index.html` file should use the `home` layout to show all the blog posts. js          | List of local JavaScript files to include in the page (eg. `/js/mypage.js`) ext-js      | List of external JavaScript files to include in the page (eg. `//cdnjs.cloudflare.com/ajax/libs/underscore.js/1.8.2/underscore-min.js`).
 External JavaScript files that support [Subresource Integrity (SRI)](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) can be specified using the `href` and `sri` parameters eg.<br/>`href: "//code.jquery.com/jquery-3.1.1.min.js"`<br/>`sri: "sha256-hVVnYaiADRTO2PzUGmuLJr8BLUSjGIZsDYGmIJLv2b8="` css         | List of local CSS files to include in the page